grid reference TM 334 899

-This is Bungay's only brewpub (since 1991) and is located on the north side of town and consisting of a separate public bar and lounge with an attached third room which usually provides some sanctuary when the bars are crowded.
+This is Bungay's only brewpub (brewing since 1991) and is located on the north side of town.
+It comprises a separate public bar and lounge with an attached third room which usually provides some sanctuary when the bars are crowded.

 Green Dragon beers are brewed in outbuildings adjacent to the car park located at the rear.
 Occasional bottled conditioned beers and strong ales are also brewed which compliment their quality draught ales.